-Beef stew is a total comfort food for me.
-When I was a kid, my mom would cook stew all day in the crock-pot and we would eat it with plain bread and butter.
+Beef stew is my kind of comfort food.
+When I was a kid, my mom would cook stew all day in the crock-pot and we would eat it with white bread and butter.
 This is one of those recipes that I really love because it’s very easy to make, it reminds me of my childhood and it makes the house smell so good.
 I love to cook the meat, onion, garlic, tomatoes, and broth in the oven for about 4-5 hours then add the fresh vegetables and cook for another hour on the stovetop.
 I serve with a tossed salad and fresh bread with butter.
 This is my daughter’s very favorite dinner and is a huge hit in our house – especially on cold and rainy days.

 - 1 sweet yellow onion chopped into large pieces

 - 1-2 tsp dried thyme

 - 2 cups diced baby red potatoes (skin on)

 Preheat oven to 250 degrees (you can also use stovetop or crock-pot).

 Heat olive oil in a large Dutch oven over medium heat.
 Add stew meat and onion then cook for about 5 minutes.
 Add garlic and cook for 30 seconds before adding tomatoes, seasonings, and stock.